Gilbertsonia

 Gilbertsonia is a fungal genus in the family Fomitopsidaceae.
 This is a monotypic genus, containing the single brown rot species Gilbertsonia angulipora, found in the United States.
-Gilbertsonia is characterized by a dimitic hyphal system with clamped generative and well-developed binding hyphae.
+Gilbertsonia is characterized by a dimitic hypha system with clamped generative and well-developed binding hyphae.
 The generic name honors mycologist Robert Lee Gilbertson (1925 – 2011).

 The genus was circumscribed by Erast Parmasto in Harvard Pap.
 Bot.
 Vol.6 on page 179 in 2001.